Our happiness is our success.Monique McIntyre, Founder of the (r)evolution of bliss

 Acceptance, however, does not preclude innovation.
 Acceptance does not preclude wanting more.
 And it definitely does not preclude improvement.
 Acceptance is wholly inclusive, not exclusive.
 So this is not about rebuking money or anything it can buy, or a lifestyle that embraces this.
 This is not about poverty as nobility.
 This is not about rebuffing those that are driven by success either, or the popular definition of The American Dream.
 I will say it again… Acceptance is key.

 When we’re no longer driven by our “should’s” and “must do’s,” something else in life becomes possible.
 When we’re no longer driven by our visions of what we think life is supposed to look like, then we can be happy with just being – really being, with no help from anything outside of us.
 There is ease in being.
-There is abundance in that ease.
-There is a new definition of success that can be discerned from this ease and abundance.
+There is abundance in ease.
+There is a new definition of success that can be discerned from both.

 What would it be to be truly content, feeling truly successful for just being you?
 There would be nothing to do… and everything to express.